isaacs/prismjs-terminal/README.md

 Instead of CSS, themes are defined using an object with styling functions that take a string and return a string.

+The `_` style rule applies to the block as a whole, and is used as the default style.
+This is where you'd usually port a PrismJS theme's `code[class*="language-"]` css rule.

-The semantics are similar to CSS, where a nested property will be applied to nodes within that nesting stack, and have a higher priority the more tags that match.
+The semantics are similar to CSS, where a nested property will be applied to nodes within that nesting stack with a higher priority the more tags that match, and later rules taking precedence over earlier ones.
+It's _not_ a full CSS selector syntax though, so things like `.token.italic.bold` aren't supported.
+Just individual token class names, possibly nested.
+Also, chalk is not CSS, and a terminal is not a browser, so there are some differences and limitations of course.

-Aliases are not supported, styles have to be applied to the actual parsed class names PrismJS provides.
+Aliases are also not supported, styles have to be applied to the actual parsed class names PrismJS provides.

 For example: